muratk5n/thirdwave/en/index.md

 ---

-Some banks need to fail, it shows the system is taking care of bad management.
+Some banks need to fail, it is a sign the system is punishing bad management.
 See the plot below, \# of bank bankruptcies per year, data from FDIC.
 Notice the two years when there were **zero** bank closures.
 2005, and 2006.
 What happened afterwards? 🤔

 ```python
 url = 'https://www.fdic.gov/bank/historical/bank/bfb-data.csv'